Updated July 2018

 The Safest Bets

 Hands down, the optimal teething remedy involves cold pressure.
-Experts suggest having babies chew on cool, hard objects (stored in the fridge as opposed to freezer).
+Experts suggest having babies chew on cool, hard objects (stored in the fridge as opposed to the freezer).

 The child gets relief from both the cold temperature (the vasoconstriction decreases inflammation) and from the act of chewing, because it applies pressure to the sore area.